koreiklein/dist_zero/doc/cloud.rst

-Cloud Runners
+Cloud Spawners
 =======================

-Cloud runners run a distributed system by provisioning hosts in the cloud.
+Cloud spawners run a distributed system by provisioning hosts in the cloud.

-There are currently no cloud runners available.
+There are currently no cloud spawners available.